 Candidate deadline

 Candidates must inform the Executive Director or such other person as the Board of Directors may designate of their candidacy, at the official Judo Ontario mailing address, in writing, not less than forty (40) days prior to the election date.
 A facsimile or e-mail transmission satisfies the requirement "in writing".
-The Corporation shall publish a list of all candidates not less than thirty

-(30) days prior to the election date.
+The Corporation shall publish a list of all candidates not less than thirty (30) days prior to the election date.

 Order of Election

-The order of election shall be: